A diagram showing four mobile phone screens and one tablet with content.

 © Interaction Design Foundation, CC BY-SA 4.0

-Whether to use responsive or adaptive design depends on your project's goals, budget and audience needs.
-Here’s an overview of the pros and cons of each design practice to help you make an informed decision.
+Whether you should use responsive or adaptive design depends on your project's goals, budget and audience needs.
+So, here’s an overview of the pros and cons of each design practice to help you make an informed decision.

 Pros of Responsive Design